ckaestne/seai/assignments/project.md

 **Languages, tools, and frameworks:** Your team is free to chose any technology stack for any part of this project.
 You have root access to your virtual machine and are free to install any software you deem suitable.
 You also may use external data and services (e.g. cloud services) as long as you can make them also available to the course staff.
 For example, you can use the provided Amazon AWS credits for this project.
 Whenever you set up tools or services, pay some attention to configuring them with reasonable security measures; past student solutions have been actively exploited in past projects.

+**Documentation and reports:** For all milestones, we ask for supports that document your design decision and implementation.
+It may be a good idea to write general documentation that is useful for the team in a place that is shared and accessible to the team (e.g., README.md or wiki pages on GitHub).
+Conversely it may be a good idea to include text or figures you write for reports as part of the project documentation.
+Feel free to link to more detailed documentation from your report or simply copy material from existing documentation into the report.

 ## Milestone 1: Recommendation Model and First Deployment